Symptoms of COVID-19: Pain

 A June 2020 systematic review reported a 27–35% prevalence of fatigue, 14–19% for muscle pain, 10–14% for sore throat.
 As of July 2020, the ECDC reported a prevalence rate of ~63% for muscle weakness (asthenia), ~63% for muscle pain (myalgia), and ~53% for sore throat.

 Respiratory

-Cough is another typical symptom of COVID-19, which could be either dry or a productive cough.
+Coughing is another typical symptom of COVID-19, which could be either dry or a productive cough.

 Some symptoms, such as difficulty breathing, are more common in patients who need hospital care.
 Shortness of breath tends to develop later in the illness.
 Persistent anosmia or hyposmia or ageusia or dysgeusia has been documented in 20% of cases for longer than 30 days.

 Respiratory complications may include pneumonia and acute respiratory distress syndrome (ARDS).

 As of July 2020, the ECDC reported a prevalence rate of ~68% for nasal obstruction, ~63% for cough, ~60% for rhinorrhoea or runny nose.
 A June 2020 systematic review reported a 54–61% prevalence of dry cough and 22–28% for productive cough.